Main menu

 The WEF warns that global growth is below historical averages.
 For example: global growth in the 2020s may average only ~2.5 % by 2027, the slowest decade since the 1960s.

 But being aware is empowering.
-By watching trade trends, GDP per capita shifts, and policy moves, you can better understand economic news and how it affects your finances.
+Watch trade, GDP per person, and policy changes to understand the economy and your money.

 Why These Themes Matter to You